bast/help-with-supercomputers/talk.md

 - Shorter example is easier to debug and does not queue "forever"

---
+- Staff helping does not have prioritized queuing: we also have to wait

+---

-### Next time you are unsure whether it's the machine or "you"?
+# Next time you are unsure whether it's the machine or "you"?

 - Run the small example